joantune/maidSyncher/index.md

 to compile it and run the synching commands.

+After that, by default, the website should be available at `http://localhost:8080/syncher-web-clientjs/`

 **NOTE:** running this app will change your ActiveCollab and GitHub instances.
 In a good way :) (at least hopefully! no, really, read the fine manual first on the expected behavior, plus, take into account that things might not be fully working as intended, if possible, run on test instances first).